 Tesselaar Tulip Festival

 1. Flinders Street Station

-Flinders Street Station is a famous landmark on the corner of Flinders and Swanston Streets in the city central.
+Flinders Street Station is an iconic building on the corner of Flinders and Swanston Streets in the central city.
 It is the central railway station for the train network that services the suburbs of Melbourne.
-A row of clocks above the main entrance shows the current departure times of the next train on each line.
+Opened in 1854, Flinders was Australia's first railway station.

 2. Queen Victoria Market

 The Queen Victoria Market is the largest open-air market in the city.
 Also called the "Vic Market" or "Queen Vic," the market features many stalls selling all kinds of items from meat, seafood, fruits, and vegetables to crafts, plants, souvenirs, clothes, jewelry, toys, shoes, pets, hardware tools, watches, gadgets, and lots more.

 First opened as a retail market in 1874, the Queen Victoria Market is protected as Melbourne's largest and most intact 19th-century market.
 The Meat Hall, constructed in 1869, is still largely intact and is the oldest of the original buildings.
 Visitors can get the feel of what it was like to shop on a 19th-century street by visiting the stalls along Elizabeth and Victoria streets, which were built between 1882 and 1891.